Renault Dauphine: United States

 A 1958 Time article said: "The car that has come up fastest in the US market in the past year is Renault's Dauphine.
 A snub-nosed 32-hp Sedan, it is low-priced, economical and small enough to shoehorn into a small parking space."
 The same article said "The Dauphine is already outselling Volkswagen in eleven U.S. states, including Texas.
 So brisk is demand that Renault and the French Line have formed a new shipping company CAT (Compagnie d'Affrètement et de Transport). with six freighters that ferry up to 1,060 Dauphines each across the Atlantic.
 To serve the U.S. buyer, Renault in just 18 months has also built a nationwide network of 16 U.S. distributors and 410 dealers."
-In 1959 survey, 85.4% of users rated the car as excellent, and only 0.7% as poor, while only 5.4% experienced a breakdown.
-By that time it was second most popular imported car after Volkswagen, which apart from having only two doors, offered slightly worse economy and manoeuvrability.
+In a 1959 survey, 85.4% of users rated the car as excellent, and only 0.7% as poor, while only 5.4% experienced a breakdown.
+By that time it was the second most popular imported car after Volkswagen, which apart from having only two doors, offered slightly worse economy and manoeuvrability.

 After initial success in the U.S. market, the Dauphine began to suffer.
 An internal agent, Bernard Hanon (who would later become chairman of Renault), conducted a thorough market study that signaled trouble, and sent his report to the director of Renault Inc. in New York.
 The director filed the report away without acting on it; it was found years later by envoys from corporate headquarters in Billancourt.
 The damage had already been done; thousands of unordered Dauphines sat at ports worldwide, decaying.
 The damage to Renault was immense; and the company faced the first serious crisis in its history.

 By October 1960 a slump had hit imported cars in the US.
 Time reported that "In August the U.S. imported 50% fewer French cars than in July, and for the first six months of the year imports ran 33% below the rate for the same period in 1959.
 Two ships loaded with Renault Dauphines were turned back in mid-Atlantic because the docks in New York were already overcrowded with unsold Dauphines."

 In the U.S., Renault sold 28,000 Dauphines in 1957, 57,000 in 1958 and 102,000 in 1959 — falling to 12,106 by 1966.